elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Yes, alternatives include the Factory pattern for creating objects, the Constructor pattern for initializing new objects, or ES6 classes that handle prototypal inheritance under the hood.<br />
+      <strong>Interview Response:</strong> Yes, alternatives include the Factory pattern for creating objects, the Constructor pattern for initializing new objects, or ES6 classes that handle prototypal inheritance under the hood.
     </div>
   </div>
 </details>